zacklow28/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+1. Stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
-* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+2. Stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores a `UserPref` object that represents the user’s preferences.
+3. Stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+4. Does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
 <box type="info" seamless>

 **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Allergy` list in the `AddressBook`, which `Person` references.
 This allows `AddressBook` to only require one `Allergy` object per unique allergy, instead of each `Person` needing their own `Allergy` objects.<br>